-The Musculoskeletal Navigator will provide overall leadership for managing the multiple facets of the ICCCR, which is comprised of different cores at Indiana University School of Medicine, Indiana University School of Rehabilitation Sciences, and Purdue University.
-The role of the Navigator is to assist the leadership of the ICCCR in project management, help navigate the investigators of the Indiana Center for Musculoskeletal Health (ICMH) utilizes the core resources for clinical research, and interact with the Thematic teams of the ICMH.
-The Navigator will develop policies governing all aspects of the program, be responsible for the implementation of this program consistent with strategy, commitments, and goals of the funded P30 NIH grant, and serve as a key decision-maker on on-going policies and strategy.
-Serve as a liaison to develop critical relationships with key external stakeholders.
+The Musculoskeletal Navigator will provide overall leadership for managing the multiple facets of the Indiana Center for Musculoskeletal Heal Clinical Research Center (ICMH-CRC), which is comprised of different cores.
+The cores include 1.)
+FIT core that evaluates patients by physical performance tests, bone density, HR-pQCT bone scans and collects blood/DNA and 2.)
+Methodologic core that conducts studies of musculoskeletal health through use of electronic medical records.
+The role of the Navigator is to assist the leadership of the ICMH-CRC in project management, and assist the clinical or translational investigators to utilize the core resources for clinical research.
+Specifically, the Navigator will work with investigators to answer questions, arrange appropriate meetings to begin projects, and help with IRN and budget development.
+The Navigator will develop and track standard operating policies governing all aspects of the ICMH-CRC, be responsible for the implementation of this program consistent with strategy, commitments, and goals of the funded P30 NIH grant, and serve as a key decision-maker on on-going policies and strategy.
+Serve as a liaison to develop critical relationships with key external stakeholders within and outside of the campus.
 Act as a resource to basic science and clinical research teams to successfully, and optimally, advance research activity in musculoskeletal health.

 Primary Duties and Responsibilities:

-* Assist clinical researchers as well as Thematic Teams to map research activities and appropriate use of resources within the ICCCR and within the CTSI.
+* Assist clinical and translational researchers to map research activities and appropriate use of resources within the ICMH-CRC and within the Indiana CTSI.

-* Direct and develop policies to operationalize the Clinical Research Cores of the ICCCR.
+* Direct and develop policies to operationalize the cores and ensure interaction of the cores.
 Identify gaps in available resources and develop strategies to resolve deficiencies.

-* Provide project management for special projects related to the ICCCR initiatives and other duties as assigned.
+* Provide project management for special projects identified as priorities by ICMH-CRC leadership and other duties as assigned.

-* Manage communications and publicity of the ICCCR to all levels of stakeholders.
-Serve as networking liaison between the ICCCR and the Core Oversight Committee and Leadership/Administration/Committees of the ICMH and external partners.
+* Manage communications and publicity of the ICCCR to all levels of stakeholders in the IU system and outside programs that may facilitate recruitment and collaboration.
+Serve as networking liaison between the ICMH-CRC and the Core Oversight Committee and Leadership/Administration/Committees of the ICMH and external partners.
 Serve as advocate of resources to other stakeholders.

-Bachelor's degree from an accredited institution and three years of experience in a biomedical or clinical research setting.
+Bachelor's degree and three years of experience in a biomedical or clinical research setting.